gabayae/scientific-computing/README.md

    1. Clone this repository;

-   2. Create a new branch, appropriately named for whatever task you are performing: ``git checkout -b your_branch_name``;
+   2. Create a new branch, appropriately named for whatever task you are performing:
+       ``git checkout -b your_branch_name``;

    3. Check out your new branch and commit any changes you make to it;

    4. Push your branch: ``git push origin your_branch_name`` (you should have permission to do this, if you are added as a "contributor" to this project);

-   5. Create a [Pull Request](https://help.github.com/en/articles/creating-a-pull-request)from your branch into the master branch.
+   5. Create a [Pull Request](https://help.github.com/en/articles/creating-a-pull-request) from your branch into the master branch.

 ### Instructor: [Yaé Ulrich Gaba](https://github.com/gabayae)